 \subsubsection{Validation}

-To assess the quality of the topic assignment described in Section~\ref{sec:topic_assignment}, we employ the confirmation labeling approach~\cite{yang2014large}.
+We evaluated topic assignment using confirmation labeling~\cite{yang2014large}.
 To calculate the precision of topic assignment, this method involves sampling \emph{(post, topic)} pairs of assignments under evaluation.
 Rather than presenting raters with the entire taxonomy and asking them to manually assign topics to posts, confirmation labeling simplifies the process by requiring raters to provide binary judgments on whether a given topic is relevant to a particular post.
 This approach effectively reduces the cognitive overload of a large and complex taxonomy~\cite{yang2014large}.

-Two authors independently performed confirmation labeling on a sample of 300 \emph{(post, topic)} pairs (\icircled{7} in~\Cref{fig:overview}).
-The inter-rater agreement, measured using Cohen's Kappa~\cite{cohen1960coefficient}, was approximately 0.29, which according to Landis and Koch’s interpretation~\cite{landis1977measurement}, is classified as a \emph{fair} agreement.
-A third author performed confirmation labeling on the \emph{(post, topic)} pairs where the initial two authors' judgments diverged.
-The final judgment was decided by majority vote.
-Ultimately, TopicGPT's topic assignment achieved a precision (\icircled{8} in~\Cref{fig:overview}) of approximately 82.67\% (see Supplemental Materials for full topic list).
+Two authors independently performed confirmation labeling on a sample of 300 \emph{(post, topic)} pairs (\tcircled{7} in~\Cref{fig:overview}).
+A third author resolved disagreements between the initial raters, with final decisions made by majority vote, yielding a precision of 82.67\% (\tcircled{8} in~\Cref{fig:overview}).